bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 Sonarqube recommends we replace our current use of the `@RequestMapping` annotation with an `@GetMapping` annotation,on the methods used to get objects with query parameters.
 We originally were using the `@GetMapping` annotation on these methods, but we moved over to the `@RequestMapping` annotation so that a Controller class could take multiple different query parameters.
 Because sonarqube marked this issue as a minor code smell, we will ignore these issues.

+### Design Improvements

+If we were to continue our project, we would look to improve our Angular design.
+We believe the current state of our Java code is of very high quality, but our Angular structure could use improvement.
+None of us were familiar with Angular before we undertook this project, so we have been learning as we go along.
+Now that we all have a much stronger foundation in Angular, we would go back and redesign some Components and Services we created at the start of our project.
+We would also take the knowledge we now have of our design and use it to create better Service methods that our Components can use, such as merging the `ScreeningSelectorService` and the `MovieSelectorService`.

+If we were to continue, we'd also like to make our website design more uniform.
+Certain components are purely functional at the moment, and our goal would be to style them to follow the design on the homepage.
+We believe that website uniformity is important to ensuring a user likes our website, and thus encourages them to purchase tickets to a screening.

+We may also look into adding unit testing of our Angular code, so we can identify further areas of improvement.

 ## Testing